Distill Gold from Massive Ores: Bi-level Data Pruning towards Efficient Dataset Distillation: Implementation Details

-\paragraph{Classification Loss} We train ConvNetD3 model on each dataset (ConvNetD3+GRU for Kinetics-400) for multiple trials for the loss indicator.
+The parameters and settings of the empirical loss criterion for the preemptive pruning are as follows: We train the ConvNetD3 model on each dataset (ConvNetD3+GRU for Kinetics-400) for multiple trials for the loss indicator.
 We take the average loss curve of multiple trials.
 By default, we use a Gaussian filter with $\sigma=3$ to smooth the loss curve and take the loss value at the last epoch, which is approximately equivalent to the \textbf{weighted mean loss value of the last 8 epochs}.
 The training details are:

 \begin{itemize} \item CIFAR10: 50 trials for 100 epochs with learning rate 3.0e-3 and batch size 512. \item CIFAR100: 50 trials for 250 epochs with learning rate 5.0e-3 and batch size 512. \item MNIST: 50 trials for 50 epochs with learning rate 3.0e-4 and batch size 512. \item SVHN: 50 trials for 100 epochs with learning rate 1.0e-3 and batch size 512. \item TinyImageNet: 50 trials for 100 epochs with learning rate 5.0e-3 and batch size 512. \item ImageNet: 30 trials for 20 epochs with learning rate 3.0e-3 and batch size 256 (early stop). \item Kinetics-400: 10 trials for 20 epochs with learning rate 1.0e-2 and batch size 128 (early stop). \end{itemize}